Last Updated on June 29, 2022 by Alexander Burgemeester

-In reality, what they are looking for is for their victims to do the same for them.
+In reality, they are looking for their victims to do the same for them.
 They constantly need their egos built and seek validation.

 Most of them have more than one person at the same time in order to maintain the level of attention they desire.

 Another characteristic is their hot and cold approach.
 They are affectionate for a short period before they withdraw and become distant.